nagibatirowanie/nagibatirowanie/README.md

 ## 🧱 About Me

-I create high-performance Minecraft plugins with a focus on clean architecture, custom features, and compatibility across major server platforms.
+I'm currently learning how to develop high-performance and well-structured Minecraft plugins.
+As a beginner in plugin development, I'm focused on improving my skills and building useful tools for Minecraft servers.

 ## 💡 Tech Stack